-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 Tuberville, newly elected to his position, committed to objecting to the submitted electoral votes before Jan.
 6 and subsequently did so.
 He was also the target of multiple calls on Jan.
 6 itself, including one from Trump early that afternoon.
 (Tuberville reportedly told Trump during the call that Pence was being evacuated from the House chamber.)

-Later, Giuliani would try to reach Tuberville to encourage the senator to drag out the electoral-vote-counting process “until the end of tomorrow” so that other legislators could be persuaded to join the effort.
+Later, Giuliani would try to reach Tuberville to encourage the senator to drag out the vote-counting process “until the end of tomorrow” so that other legislators could be persuaded to join the effort.
 Unfortunately, Giuliani accidentally left that message on the voice mail of Sen. Mike Lee (R-Utah).

 Unknown person.
 (11:17 a.m., unclear duration)